open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 settled, written down so a reviewer can disagree with a specific line instead of re-reading the thread.
 The second is what is genuinely still open.

+**What I read the thread as having settled, which is not the same as agreed.**
-**Settled, unless someone objects to a line here.** A backend neutral contract rather than a curl shaped one.
+A backend neutral contract rather than a curl shaped one.
 Asynchronous submission of one attempt over a request that does not change after it is submitted.
 Exactly one settlement per export operation.
 Bounded resources, in bytes as well as in count.
 The existing interface kept working through an adapter rather than replaced.
 One owner thread per `CURLM`.
 The two existing options treated as curl compatibility controls rather than as requirements of the replacement.